NexPlayer/Android-SDK/agora.md

     }
 ```
 #### 3. Setup remote videos
-Event handler checks whether there are any remote stream.
+Event handler checks whether there is any remote stream.
 If so, remote video(s) will be loaded.

 ```java
 private final IRtcEngineEventHandler mRtcEventHandler = new IRtcEngineEventHandler() {